Online Spreadsheet Editor for Fast, Easy Data Management

 Who should use an online spreadsheet?

 An online spreadsheet is useful for freelancers, students, small teams, marketers, operations staff, teachers, and anyone else who needs to quickly change data in the browser.
-It is especially useful when speed, flexibility, and easy access are more important than how complicated a big business is.
+It is especially useful when speed, flexibility, and convenient access are more important than how complicated a big business is.